 The Catalogue of Response Measures

-Right-clicking on the “Response” button opens the Catalogue of Response Measures window, where alternative measures are displayed (Figure 7).
+Right-clicking on the “Response” button opens the Catalogue of Response Measures window, where alternative measures are displayed (Figure 11).
 Defining the various alternatives to be evaluated is considered the first step in the Design phase, although this step may be closely linked to the Conceptual phase due to practical software requirements.
-In any case, the specific steps for each analysis method (Spatial, MOS and SOS) will be outlined in the following sections.
+In any case, the specific steps for each analysis method (Spatial, MOS and SOS) will be outlined in the following section.

 This section outlines the key steps a user must follow to successfully complete the Concept phase and advance to the Design phase.
 The three available methods — Scalar, MOS, and SOS — each have a distinct approach to these steps, shaped by the characteristics of the chosen method and the specific requirements of the software structure.